 Garments made out of this naturally processed fabric also give out a pleasing aroma, which means you can further stay away from more chemicals that make up deodorants and perfumes.
 Thaapo is riding the bandwagon of slow fashion while making fashionable clothing.
 We heart the ‘Drape Series’ that fuse sarees with contemporary wear to give you something like a dungaree saree or a gown saree.

-If you would like to print your own garment, you can join one of the workshops conducted by Navnee, who is super generous with sharing her knowledge and learnings on the techniques of eco printing.
+If you would like to print your own garment, you can join one of the online workshops conducted by Navnee, who is super generous with sharing her knowledge and learnings on the techniques of eco printing.